OpenCollarTeam/opencollarteam.github.io/RLV.md

 RcvEmote exempts owner/trusted from a block on the wearer's ability to read emotes.
 Lure exempts owner/trusted from a block on the wearer's ability to accept a teleport offer.
 refuseTP exempts owner/trusted from the wearer's ability to refuse teleport offers.
 When active, the wearer's viewer automatically accepts a tp offer from an owner.
 More commonly known as "force TP."
 On by default for owners, must be set for trusted.

+## Force Sit
+Opens a menu of nearby objects on which the wearer can be forced to sit.
+Does not include Forbid Stand so does not lock the wearer in the sit.

+## Restrictions
+Opens a menu of restrictions and named groups of related restrictions.
+When the boxes are checked, the restrictions are NOT active.
+>[prefix] restrictions

+List of individual restrictions
+* Send IMS:  Restricts the wearer's ability to send ims.
+* Read IMS:   Restricts the wearer's ability to receive ims.
+* Hear:  Restricts the wearer's ability to read local chat.
+* Talk: Restricts the wearer's ability to send local chat.
+* Touch:  Restricts the wearer's ability to touch the world.